LeonEricsson/Ensemble4DFlowNet/README.md

 The patches define our model input and output, during training we forgo the notion of the complete volume and instead treat every patch as a single training sample.
 During prediction however (when the entire volume is of interest), we patch and stitch the volume back together before saving the predicted output.
 We find that this approach improves I/O performance during training.

-### Stacking
+### Isolated or Combined (non-ensemble)
-For a stacking ensemble, the meta-learner needs to be trained in sequence of the base learners.
-The base learner accepts csv files while the meta-learner uses patched H5 files.
+Training a non-ensemble model is straightforward and is described by Edward in the original [4DFlowNet](https://github.com/EdwardFerdian/4DFlowNet) repo.
+However, we've made small modifications to parameters and file names so here is a quick walk through:

-To train base learners and the meta-learner:
+To train a non-ensemble 4DFlowNet model:

     1. Put all data files (HDF5) and CSV patch index files in the same directory (e.g. /data)
-    2. Sample the patches into buckets for each base learner using one of the approaches in stacking.ipynb.
-We recommend approach #3.
-Remember that the meta-learner needs training and validation data aswell, that the base learners have not trained on!
+    2. Open base_trainer.py and configure the data_dir and the csv filenames.
-    3. Open base_trainer.py and configure the data_dir and the csv filenames to train one base learner.
-Adjust hyperparameters
+    3. Adjust hyperparameters.
+The default values from the paper are already provided in the code.
     4. Run base_trainer.py

 Adjustable parameters for base_trainer.py: